Jump to:

 Safety and Practical Arrangements

-1. Participation is at your own risk.
+1. 1.
+Participation is at your own risk.
 There will be no route marshals and no special signboards; you’re responsible for your own safety just as you would if you were going out for a walk or picnic that you’d planned yourself.
 No first aiders are supplied.
 Please ensure you carry sufficient water and food.
 Please cross roads very carefully; visibility in some places is limited.

-2. The routes are definitely not suitable for wheelchairs or buggies
+2. The routes are definitely not suitable for wheelchairs or buggies.

 4. Dogs are welcome.
 Just keep your dog under good control as you usually do.
-Note, the Village Hall only allows guide dogs inside.

 See Also